-The department of Mathematics, Computer Science and Physics offers a minor in physics, as well as a wide range of physics courses for science and non-science majors.
+The department of Chemistry, Biochemistry and Physics offers a minor in physics, as well as a wide range of physics courses for science and non-science majors.

 The emphasis for the physics minor is on fundamental concepts, analytical methods, and critical thinking skills.
 A physics minor is an excellent addition to any Liberal Arts major, in which the goal is to produce a well-rounded person with the knowledge and skills to succeed in any field.
 If a student is interested in becoming more knowledgeable in physics and loves learning for its own sake, a physics minor is an outstanding way to begin to do so, while at the same time gaining valuable transferable skills and ways of thinking.